-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of WTC Captive Insurance Company, Inc. as of December 31, 2012, and the activities and cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of WTC Captive Insurance Company, Inc. as of December 31, 2013 and 2012, and the activities and cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.